open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   If a `Tracer` is disabled, it MUST behave equivalently to [No-op Tracer](./api.md#behavior-of-the-api-in-the-absence-of-an-installed-sdk).

+  The value of `disabled` MUST be used to resolve whether a `Tracer` is [Enabled](./api.md#enabled).
+If `disabled` is `true`, `Enabled` returns `false`.
+If `disabled` is `false`, `Enabled` returns `true`.
+It is not necessary for implementations to ensure that changes to `disabled` are immediately visible to callers of `Enabled`.
+I.e. atomic, volatile, synchronized, or equivalent memory semantics to avoid stale reads are discouraged to prioritize performance over immediate consistency.

 ## Additional Span Interfaces

 The [API-level definition for Span's interface](api.md#span-operations)